A Beginner’s Guide To Saas Product Analytics in 2021

 In the broadest terms, product analytics makes it possible for you to assess the impact of the digital experiences you have built into your product.

-Is Google Analytics is a Product Analytics Tool?
+Is Google Analytics is a SaaS Product Analytics Tool?

 If you’ve ever worked anywhere near marketing, you’ll have come across Google Analytics.